virtualritz/rust-diffusion-limited-aggregation/README.md

         shape = "point"
         # "ring" diameter.
         diameter = 0
-        # "ring no. of particles.
+        # No. of particles on
+        # start shape.
         particles = 1

 [particle]
     # Scale can be changed over the iteration.
-    # The 1st value is used for the first particle placed
+    # The 1st value is used for the first particle
-    # and the last for the last particle.
-In between,
+    # placed and the last for the last particle.
-    # scale is linearly interpolated.
+    # In between,scale is linearly interpolated.
     scale = [2.0, 2.0]
     # A wavefront OBJ (converted to triangles for now)
     # to instace instead of a sphere particle.